ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/glossary.rst

    ESM
      Earth System Model

+   ESMValCore
+     ESMValCore is a separate repository that contains core functionalities for the `ESMValTool`.

    ESMValTool
      ESMValTool is a community diagnostic and performance metrics tool for routine evaluation of |ESMs| in |CMIP|, see the